evachaynes/evachaynes/README.md

 🔭 Project Directory
 - EvaPong - Pong clone created using Unity using the new Input System
 - Solitaire - Solitaire clone created using Unity
-- TestVR - Basic VR skeleton set up to develop on Oculus for Unity
+- TestVR - Basic project skeleton set up to develop for Oculus in Unity

 🌱 In Progress